suaefar/zero-delay-audio-codec/README.md

 ### ENTRY
 The encoder inserts from time to time the information that is required to start decoding the bit-stream.
 The default is every 8 ms, which corresponds to every 256 samples at 32 kHz sampling rate.
-This includes encoding the current sample value with 20 bit precision and resets the predictor, because values prior to the entry point might be unknown to the decoder.
+This resets the predictor, because values prior to the entry point might be unknown to the decoder.
 Adding entry points more often will increase the required bits to encode the stream.
 This variable does not add a delay to the encoded bit-stream, but low values, e.g. 1 ms, ensure that the decoder can recover quickly if data was lost during the transmission.